 What to Consider When Choosing the Best Mop for Tile Floors

 - String mops are the traditional, go-to mops for both residential and commercial cleaning.
 The mophead is made from strands or loops of string, usually cotton.
 These mops are very absorbent and effective at cleaning large surfaces.
+They’re also the best for getting into narrow corners and tight spaces.
 However, they can be tough to wring out or fully dry because the strings absorb a lot of water and can become rather stinky as a result.

 - Strip mops are very similar to string mops, but the mophead consists of strips of fabric rather than cotton strings.
 The fabric strips are usually made of synthetic materials.
 These mops tend to absorb less water and dry quicker, so they’re less likely to stay damp and develop an odor.